Skip to navigation Skip to content

 Studying circumstances + Read more ...

-• The student can be studying or using facilities at a school that does not offer tuition at their level.
-They will usually be enrolled in a distance education centre
+• or using facilities at a school that does not offer tuition at their level.
+They will usually be enrolled with a distance education provider

 • not classified as a mainstream school, and

-• that do not provide tuition by qualified teachers
+• that does not provide tuition by qualified teachers

-• The student can be studying at a Homeland Learning Centre in the Northern Territory
+• at a Homeland Learning Centre (HLC) in the Northern Territory (NT)

-• The student can be doing distance education study or home schooling/education at the family's second family home maintained for reasons other than daily access to appropriate schooling for the student or their siblings
+• at the family's second home, that is maintained for reasons other than daily access to appropriate schooling for the student or their siblings

-• The student can be doing distance education study as parental work requires frequent moves
+• while travelling as parental work requires frequent moves (itinerant family)

-• can be travelling overseas for less than 12 months, and
+• while travelling overseas for less than 12 months where:

-• continues to be enrolled at an approved distance education provider, and
+• the student continues to be enrolled at an approved distance education provider, and

-• will continue to undertake the relevant school work on a full-time basis
+• continues to undertake the relevant school work on a full-time basis

 6